YehorYehorychev/YehorYehorychev/README.md

 🔭 I am currently working at Google Cloud as an iOS/Android Test Engineer.
 I'm a highly skilled and results-driven QA Engineer with a passion for ensuring software quality through meticulous testing methodologies.
-My expertise lies in test planning, manual and automation testing, and adhering to best practices throughout the Software Development Life Cycle (SDLC).
-With a strong background in both manual and automation testing, I excel in Functional and GUI evaluation, REST API testing, and Mobile application testing across diverse platforms.
+My expertise lies in test planning, automation testing, and adhering to best practices throughout the Software Development Life Cycle (SDLC).
+With a strong background in automation testing, I excel in Functional and GUI evaluation, REST API testing, and Mobile application testing across diverse platforms.

 💡 Skills: